Reform UK: Local government

 In March 2024, East Riding of Yorkshire councillor Maria Bowtell defected from the Conservatives and joined the party.
-In the 2024 English local elections, Reform UK took approximately 11% of the vote where it stood candidates, and won two seats on Havant Borough Council and one on the London Assembly.
+In the 2024 local elections, Reform UK took approximately 11% of the vote where it stood candidates, and won two seats on Havant Borough Council and one on the London Assembly.
 Richard Tice said that his party was becoming the real opposition to Labour.
 On 18 June, four Conservatives from the Tendring District Council defected to Reform, with Jeff Bray becoming leader of the council group.

 Since the 2024 general election, Reform UK has won a number of council by-elections.
 Thirty-two councils now have at least one Reform UK councillor, with the party winning by-elections in Blackpool, Dartford, East Riding of Yorkshire, Kent, St Helens, Swale, Wolverhampton, and Wyre.
 On 10 January 2025, ten Reform councillors resigned from the party, saying that the party is being run in an "increasingly autocratic manner" since Farage's return as the party's leader.
 On 14 February 2025, Stuart Keyte became the first elected councillor for Reform UK in Wales, joining three other Reform councillors at Torfaen Council, who had defected to the party after previously sitting as independents.

 In March 2025, Reform UK gained defecting councillors in Scotland.
 John Gray from Renfrewshire Council and Ross Lambie from South Lanarkshire Council both defected from the Conservative Party.
 On 11 March 2025, Falkirk councillor Claire Mackie-Brown also joined Reform UK from the Conservative Party.
 Farage welcomed 29 defecting councillors at a press conference in Westminster.
 Of Reform UK's 113 council seats, 98 have come about via defections from politicians that were elected for another party – the majority, 66 from the Conservative Party – while 15 have been won through elections.
 Amid this the Councillor Maria Bowtell left the party.

-At the 2025 United Kingdom local elections, Reform stood 1,706 candidates representing 97.5% of all wards up for election.
+At the 2025 local elections, Reform stood 1,706 candidates representing 97.5% of all wards up for election.
 It went on to win 677 seats and a majority of seats on 10 councils.
 The party also won 2 of the 6 mayoral elections taking place, Greater Lincolnshire and Hull and East Yorkshire.
 A projected national vote share collated by the BBC put Reform on 30% of the vote slightly ahead of its position in opinion polls conducted immediately prior to the local elections.
 After four of Reform's new councillors stepped down, the party were unable to retain three of those seats in the subsequent by-elections, losing two to the Conservatives and the other to the Liberal Democrats.

-In August 2025, Reform gained their first Police and crime commissioner after Rupert Matthews, the Leicestershire Police and Crime Commissioner, defected from the Conservatives.

 Data has shown that most of Reform UK's representation comes from those who have defected from the Conservative Party.

+At the 2026 local elections, Reform stood 4,821 candidates representing 95% of all wards up for election.
+It went on to win 1,453 seats and a majority of seats on 14 councils.